Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 These are examples of train fares:

-Amsterdam to Delft € 12,70 (57 minutes)
+Amsterdam to Delft € 16,30 (57 minutes)

-Delft-Schiphol International Airport €9,60 (40 min.)
+Schiphol International Airport -Delft €12,30 (40 min.)

-Delft-Rotterdam €3,20 (13 min.)
+Delft-Rotterdam €4,10 (13 min.)

 Transportation to the project site and field trips will be provided to you during the Summer School.
-However, you can find more information about transportation prices in the Netherlands using the website http://9292.nl Remember the Netherlands is a very compact country and public transport is very efficient, but not always very affordable for international students.
+However, you can find more information about transportation prices in the Netherlands using the website http://9292.nl Simply insert the addresses of the departing point and the arriving point and it will tell EXACTLY how to get there.
+(By the way, Google Maps also does that!)

 We also encourage you to make use of bicycles during your stay.
-You can check more information about how to rent a bike HERE
+You can check more information about how to rent a bike HERE.

 Read more about public transport and bikes in Delft HERE.